raybellis/draft-bellis-dnsop-xpf/draft-bellis-dnsop-xpf.md

 # Privacy Considerations

-Used incorrectly, this option could expose internal network information, however it is not intended for use on proxy / forwarder devices that sit on the client-side of a DNS request.
+Used incorrectly, this RR could expose internal network information, however it is not intended for use on proxy / forwarder devices that sit on the client-side of a DNS request.